Reference 04 — Communication flows¶

 Build-time literal handle |

-~10 cycles to load handle + ~30 cycles dispatch lookup = ~0.4 µs |
+~10 cycles to load the handle + ~30 cycles dispatch lookup = ~0.4 µs |

 Init-registered handle |

-same as above (the handle’s bytes live in heap, not flash, but access pattern is identical) |
+Identical: the handle’s bytes live in heap rather than flash, but the access pattern is the same |

 String-form ( |